garystafford/ten-ways-gen-ai-code-gen/README.md

 Code examples from the post, [Ten Ways to Leverage Generative AI for Development on AWS](https://garystafford.medium.com/ten-ways-to-leverage-generative-ai-for-development-on-aws-c0a11145aa4d): Explore ten ways you can use Generative AI coding tools to accelerate development and increase your productivity on AWS.
 In the post, we look at the ten ways you can use Generative AI coding tools, like GitHub Copilot, to increase your development productivity on AWS.

+The synthetic data used in the post is detailed in the post [Unlocking the Potential of Generative AI for Synthetic Data Generation](https://medium.com/@garystafford/unlocking-the-potential-of-generative-ai-for-synthetic-data-generation-f42907cf0879): Explore the capabilities and applications of generative AI to create realistic synthetic data for software development, analytics, and machine learning.

 ## Resources

 All the code samples shown in this post are included in this project.
 Files with the suffix `_partial` are the partial code samples used to generate code with by GitHub Copilot.
 Files with the suffix `_final` are the final, complete code samples.
 All samples were created in Visual Studio Code using the GitHub Copilot Nightly extension.